joengelh/iot-database-endpoint/README.md

 Whenever a new certificate file has to be generated due to a domain migration, the nginx config files have to modified accordingly and the script **init-letsencrypt.sh** has to be run.
 Only one service can be encrypted at a time.
 Thus, only one config file can be modified at a time aswell.

+## Security

+The API is protected with http BaseAuth, using the username **root** and a password.
+This ensures that only authorized IoT devices can post to the database.

 ## Deployment